Overview

 investigation of two topics studied previously, multiple interactive sessions centered on participants, embodied learning opportunities during tours and sketching workshops in the city, and a focus on teaching practical applications of concepts from human sciences to architectural, lighting and interior design.
 In Scandinavia, participants will have a chance to present work and receive feedback during morning sessions.
 In addition to learning from the faculty and from one another during lectures and discussions, they will work on optional design exercises, in interdisciplinary small groups.

 This course will feature lectures in which an architect or designer will be paired with a scientist, to promote interaction in a dialogical format.
-The course is open to architecture and design professionals, including architects, urban planners, landscape architects, lighting, interior and product designers, historians of architecture and design, artists, environmental experts, health professionals, educators, researchers in neuroscience, cognitive science, sociology, anthropology and psychology, as well as graduate and postdoctoral students in the above disciplines.
+The course is open to design professionals, including architects, urban planners, landscape architects, lighting, interior and product designers, historians of architecture and design, artists, environmental experts, health professionals, educators, researchers in neuroscience, cognitive science, sociology, anthropology and psychology, as well as graduate and postdoctoral students in the above disciplines.

 We will learn how scientific concepts and methods can help develop new tools and strategies in design.
 We will also explore the importance of history, regional culture and identity in the making and experiencing of architecture.
 Every participant will receive a Certificate of Completion at the end of the course.
 Please read our Mission Statement for more information.